madlab-ucr/CS235_CourseProject_Template/README.md

 # CS235 Course Project Starter

-# CS235: A generic project submission template

-A bare-bones project template for the class project.
+A bare-bones project template for course project submission.

 1. **src/dataloader.py** - Loads and preprocesses your _raw data_ and converts it into a _dataset_ consiting of train-validation-test sets.
 Returns said train-validation-test sets.
 2. **src/models.py** - Builds your models.
 Each model is a python class with _at least_ train() and predict() methods along with class attributes for model hyperparameters.
 Returns the class object.